pyllyukko/user.js/README.md

 ## Installation

-### Install for a single profile
+### Single profile installation

-Copy `user.js` in your current user profile, or (recommended) to a fresh, newly created Firefox profile directory.
+Copy `user.js` in your current user profile directory, or (recommended) to a fresh, newly created Firefox profile directory.

 The file should be located at: